cakeio-unreal/cakeio-unreal.github.io/docs/core-api/file-extensions.md

     ```

 === "Blueprint"
-    To check if one FileExtension object is equal to another, we use `Is Equal To`:
+    To check if one FileExtension object is equal to another, we use `IsEqualTo`:

     {{ bp_img_file_ext('Is Equal To') }}

-    To check if one FileExtension object is not equal to another, we use `Is Not Equal To`:
+    To check if one FileExtension object is not equal to another, we use `IsNotEqualTo`:

     {{ bp_img_file_ext('Is Not Equal To') }}